Gig economy companies based on an independent contractor model beware.

 Now that a federal court has issued a ruling allowing this type of claim to proceed, more plaintiffs’ class action lawyers are likely to assert this newfangled legal challenge in IC misclassification lawsuits against businesses using ICs to deliver on-demand services.
-As noted in our “Takeaway” below, gig economy companies that are paying attention to the IC misclassification landscape can and should take steps to enhance their IC compliance and thereby lower the risk that they will be subject to costly on-call wage and other types of legal claims.
+As noted in my “Takeaway” below, gig economy companies that are paying attention to the IC misclassification landscape can and should take steps to enhance their IC compliance and thereby lower the risk that they will be subject to costly on-call wage and other types of legal claims.
 After all, a valid IC relationship should beat any and all IC misclassification challenges.

 The plaintiffs are UberBLACK drivers who are seeking minimum wage and overtime for all hours when they were logged into the Uber App.
 They claim they are “on call” while logged into the Uber App awaiting a ride request.
 Uber’s lawyers filed a motion to dismiss this claim, arguing that the drivers alleged no facts to suggest that they were “actually working” within the meaning of the law “just because they were logged in….”
 Razak v.
 Uber Technologies, No. 16-cv-573 (E.D.
 Pa.
 Dec.
 14, 2016).